photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 docker-compose exec photoprism photoprism help
 ```

+Your photos and videos can now be browsed, organized in albums, and shared with others.
-You should now be able to see your photos.
-You can continue using your favorite tools like Photoshop or Lightroom
+You may continue using your favorite tools, like Photoshop or Lightroom,
-to edit images in the *originals* folder.
-Run `photoprism index` to reindex them as needed.
+to edit, add and delete files in the *originals* folder.
+Run `photoprism index`, or go to *Library* and click *Start*, to update the index as needed.
-Even deleting and adding is possible.
 Easy, isn't it?